platers/obsidian-linter/docs/rules.md

 ---
 # Obsidian
 ``````
-Example: Adds a header with the title.
+Example: Adds a header with the title when `mode = 'First H1 or Filename if H1 Missing'`.

 Before: